-Test scores in the Carter County School District have been a topic of concern for several years, but according to the results released Friday, hard work has paid off.
+Nov.
+7, 2012 — Test scores in the Carter County School District have been a topic of concern for several years, but according to the results released Friday, hard work has paid off for some schools.

-The District as a whole moved from a Persistently Low Achieving (PLA) school system to performing among the top three districts in the region.
+The District as a whole is still classified as needing improvement, but moved from a Persistently Low Achieving (PLA) school system to performing among the top three districts in the region.
 Carter is in the top 38-percent in the state, outperforming 61-percent of other districts.

 The feather in the district's cap is Star Elementary.
 The school's scores fell into the 95-percentile, and earned the school a designation of one of the Kentucky Schools of Distinction.
 Only 77 elementary schools from a total of 733 across the state received this designation.

 Prichard Elementary School and West Carter Middle School, with overall scores in the 70-percentile, and East Carter High School, with an overall score in the 71-percentile, all fall within the Proficient classification.
 Only sixty-five middle schools and forty-six high schools across the state fell within this category.